tbielawa/atomic-enterprise-training/eap-latest-setup.md

     useradd joe
     useradd alice

-To start, we will need the `htpasswd` binary, which is made available by
+To start, we will need the `htpasswd` binary.
+Including an `htpasswd_auth` provider in the `openshift_master_identity_providers` parameter in your inventory file will install this binary by default (more notes below).
+If you need to install it manually:
-installing:

     yum -y install httpd-tools